A Primer on Deep Learning for Causal Inference: Deep Learning Fundamentals

 \emph{The novel contribution of deep learning to causal estimation is the proposal that a neural network can learn a function $\Phi$ that produces representations of the covariates decorrelated from the treatment.} Fundamentally, the idea is that $\Phi$ can transform the treated and control covariate distributions into a representation space such that they are indistinguishable (Fig. \ref{fig:balancing}).
 To ensure that these representations are also still predictive of the outcome (multi-task learning), multiple loss functions are generally applied simultaneously to balance these objectives.
-This approach is applied in a majority of the algorithms presented in the main body of this review (Section \ref{mainbody}).
+This approach is applied in a majority of the algorithms presented in section \ref{section:mainbody}.